ne0rrmatrix/NerdNewsNavigator2/README.md

 3. Release on Apple store
 4. Respond to feedback
 5. Optimize UI from feedback
-6. Add video controls and show download notifications to notifications menu in Android

 ## Suggestions/Bugs?
 If you see any bugs or have any suggestions please open an issue and/or contact ne0rmatrix in Club twit discord.